 - Death in the Grand Canyon.
 This book is similar in tone to Death in Yellowstone.
 Although there are no geyser or bear attack deaths, the Grand Canyon is actually more deadly than Yellowstone.
 You’ll think twice before getting too close to the edge of the canyon after reading this book!
 Want a sneak peak?
 See Matt’s article How many people have died in the Grand Canyon?

 - Hard Road West.
 This fantastic book takes you on a historical and geological journey along the Oregon Trail.
 The author, Keith Meldahl, has the best way of taking a complicated topic like geology and making it accessible for most of us.
 If you like this, then you’ll also like his other masterpiece, Rough Hewn Land, a journey from California to the Rocky Mountains.

 - Butch Cassidy, The True Story of an American Outlaw.
 Famous deaths of western figures include General Custer’s Last Stand, Sheriff Pat Garrett gunning down Bill the Kid, and Wild Bill being shot in the back while holding Aces and Eights.
 But perhaps no death is as mysterious and controversial as Butch Cassidy.
 Did he die in Bolivia?
 Montana?
 Nevada?
-Read this book to find out what a family member believes.